Typical X-ray Outburst Light Curves of Aql X-1: Introduction

 A small fraction of these systems are persistent X-ray sources, while the remaining larger fraction consists of transient systems, with both neutron stars (NSXTs) and black holes (BHXTs) that show X-ray outbursts with large ranges of recurrence and duration time-scales \citep[see e.g.][]{Psaltis2006}.
-The inner disc in NSXTs is cut at a radius, $\rin$, depending on the mass-flow rate, $\Mdotin$, of the disc and the dipole moment $\mu = B \rstar^3$ of the NS, where $B$ and $\rstar$ are the dipole field strength at the equator and the radius of the star respectively.
-At the co-rotation radius $\rco = (GM/\Omega_*^2)^{1/3}$, the angular speed of the NS, $\Omega_*$, equals the Keplerian angular speed, $\OmegaK$, of the disc matter.
-If $\rin \leq \rco$, the matter can flow from the inner disc along the closed field lines onto the NS.
-In the case that $\rin > \rco$ the matter is estimated to be thrown out from the inner disc \citep[propeller effect;][]{Illarionov1975}.
+The inner disk in NSXTs is cut at a radius, $\rin$, depending on the mass-flow rate, $\Mdotin$, of the disk and the dipole moment $\mu = B \rstar^3$ of the NS, where $B$ and $\rstar$ are the dipole field strength at the equator and the radius of the star respectively.
+At the co-rotation radius $\rco = (GM/\Omega_*^2)^{1/3}$, the angular speed of the NS, $\Omega_*$, equals the Keplerian angular speed, $\OmegaK$, of the disk matter.
+If $\rin \leq \rco$, the matter can flow from the inner disk along the closed field lines onto the NS.
+In the case that $\rin > \rco$ the matter is estimated to be thrown out from the inner disk \citep[propeller effect;][]{Illarionov1975}.
 For a given $\mu$, the critical $\Mdotin$ level for the onset of the propeller mechanism is not well known.
-For spherical accretion onto a non-rotating magnetised star, magnetic pressure balances the ram pressure of the inflowing matter at \Alfven radius, $\rA \simeq (GM)^{-1/7} \mu^{4/7} \Mdotin^{-2/7}$ \citep{Davidson1973,Lamb1973}.
-In the case of disc accretion, $\rin$ is conventionally estimated by equating the viscous and magnetic stresses and found to be $\rxi = \xi \rA$ with $\sim 0.5 < \xi < 1$ \citep{GhoshLamb1979,kluzniak2007magnetically}.
+For spherical accretion onto a non-rotating magnetized star, magnetic pressure balances the ram pressure of the inflowing matter at \Alfven radius, $\rA \simeq (GM)^{-1/7} \mu^{4/7} \Mdotin^{-2/7}$ \citep{Davidson1973,Lamb1973}.
+In the case of disk accretion, $\rin$ is conventionally estimated by equating the viscous and magnetic stresses and found to be $\rxi = \xi \rA$ with $\sim 0.5 < \xi < 1$ \citep{GhoshLamb1979,kluzniak2007magnetically}.